 I was recently given a challenge.
 I love a good challenge.
+A holiday’s are btter in the club challenge.
 I was challenged to shop at Sam’s Club to see what delicious deals and produce I can uncover for my holiday spread!
 Sam’s Club can really help reduce the holiday frenzy.
 It is a great one-stop place to get all of your holiday needs.

-First, I wanted to have some small sandwiches for my party so I went right over to the bakery section of Sam’s.
+First, on my list is small sandwiches for my party so I went right over to the bakery section of Sam’s.
 Their bakery section has 60 new bakery items.
 I decided to pick up some small croissants (20 count x 2 for $5.49 each) and yeast dinner rolls (36 count for $4.38).

 I also found these great Mission green spinach tortillas in this area of Sam’s.
-You can get 2 packages for $4.98 so I grabbed 1 on the spinach to make these tortilla pinwheels and a regular one for another night of burritos for my family dinner.
+You can get 2 packages for $4.98.
+So I grabbed 1 of the spinach to make these tortilla pinwheels and a regular one for another night of burritos for my family dinner.
 Plus, I picked up a bag of Stacy’s pita chips for $4.98.
 I plan on serving these with hummus.

 Next, I moved over to the meat department where I found some boneless pork ribs for $1.99 p/lb.
 So I grabbed a package that was $11.01.
 I am going to use this to make shredded pork to serve on the yeast dinner rolls.
 Then I spotted their ready made chicken salad for $4.78 a pound.
 This would be one less item I would need to make but I will throw in some dried cranberries (which I have at home) to make it more festive.
 They make the chicken salad with their delicious rotisserie chickens.
 I picked up a package that was $10.13.
 I will serve this on the croissants.